Yasmani Grandal Player Props: White Sox vs. Rays

-Yasmani Grandal -- 0-for-3 in his last game -- will be in action for the Chicago White Sox against the Tampa Bay Rays, with Calvin Faucher on the mound, on April 21 at 6:40 PM ET.
+After hitting .278 with five doubles, two walks and two RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox take on the Tampa Bay Rays (who will hand the ball to Shane McClanahan) at 4:05 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-3) against the Phillies.
+He strung together two hits (going 2-for-4 with a double) in his last game against the Rays.

 Yasmani Grandal Game Info & Props vs. the Rays